Jiganesh/Jiganesh/README.md

 - 👨‍💻 I’m currently working on my Competitive Programming SKills
 - 🤯 I’m currently learning DSA
 - 🤩 I’m looking to collaborate on Web Development Projects
-- 👨‍🏭 Fun fact: I am a Mechanical Engineer XP
+- 👨‍🏭 I am a Mechanical Engineer and Software Developer.

 ***
 ### About me :